JoeQuigley1/pp5-fe-bike-brothers/README.md

 ## Frameworks, Libraries & Programs Used
 - Font Awesome: Used for the social links, footers, and
-- Google: Font: NEED TO UPDATE FONT
+- Google: Font: Used to for the font "Lexend" which is used throughout the project
-- Gitpod
+- Gitpod: Used to build and create the project to Github.
-- Github
+- Github: Used to store my repository for submission
 - Lucidchart: Used to design wireframes and mockups and Database mockups for the backend.
 - Favicon: Used to provide the image for the icon and tab
 - Django: Used to build the backend API for the front-end side of the project.